Kuroneer/KTermPool/README.md

 The intent of this module is to be used with terminal spawning commands, but there's no problem when using it with other kind of window-creating commands, just be aware of:
+* At this point, it only works with programs that spawn their own
+  windows: (Urxvt has each terminal spawn its own window, whereas gnome-terminal has the first terminal spawn every window)
 * When Awesome exits, remaining clients in the pool will be KILLED
 * The command stars executing even when its client is not shown
 * If the command exits before a client is shown, it will consume a